introvertkid/Chjm/README.md

 * 📗 Using SDL2 library along with C++ 📘

-* 🤖 2 months coding with more than 500 lines of code 💀
+* 🤖 2 months coding with more than 600 lines of code 💀

 ## Getting Started

 ### 🖥️ Dependencies

-* Work with Windows, Linux, MacOS
+* Work with Windows, Linux and MacOS
 * Fundamental extensions for C++ and Makefile

 ### 📥 Installation